-When you’re trying to get pregnant, or simply just think you may be, waiting to take a test can be unbearable.
-Many women will go out and buy multiple packs of pregnancy tests and start using them as soon as their ovulation cycle ends, but there is one big problem with doing this: false negatives.
-A negative test, whether false or not, can be extremely trying when you are working on having a baby, and that added stress will only cause more issues with TTC (trying to conceive) and pregnancy.
-Let’s take a look at how pregnancy tests work and other ways you can determine just when to take a pregnancy test.
+Waiting to take a pregnancy test can be unbearable when you’re trying to get pregnant or think you may be pregnant.
+Many women buy multiple packs of pregnancy tests and start using them as soon as their ovulation cycle ends.
+But there is one big problem with doing this: false negatives.
+A negative test, whether false or not, can be highly frustrating when you are working on having a baby, and that added stress will only cause more issues with TTC (trying to conceive) and pregnancy.
+Let’s look at how pregnancy tests work and explore other ways you can determine when to take a pregnancy test.

 How Pregnancy Tests Work

 Home pregnancy tests are pretty simple.
 When pregnant, you produce a hormone called human chorionic gonadotropin (hCG).1 This hormone can be found in your urine early on in pregnancy.5,6 It is the ultimate sign that you are, in fact, pregnant.
 For some women, their hCG levels spike immediately.
 But for others, it can take time for the hormone to fully enter the urine and bloodstream.6 Because of this, most tests will tell you to wait until a full week after your missed period.
 This will ensure you do not get a false positive.2,7

 However, with new technology, many tests today promise they can tell you multiple days before your missed period.
 These tests have a higher sensitivity to detecting the hCG hormone, and they do work — sometimes.
 Even if you buy one of these tests, most doctors recommend waiting until at least the day after you miss your period since every woman is different, and not every test has the same accuracy for everyone.2,7

 Common Early Pregnancy Signs

 Use the time between ovulation and a missed period to get in tune with your body.
 By doing this, you’ll be able to notice some common early pregnancy signs before a test can tell you whether you have conceived.
 These signs include:2,8